Forêt-Ouareau Regional Park

 Visitors can access the trails and other sites in the park from the following sectors: Massif, Grande-Jetée, Grande-Vallée, Suspension Bridge and Foothills.
 The main entrance is located on the east side of the village Notre-Dame-de-la-Merci; a second entrance is located north of the village of Chertsey, between the Grande-Jetée sector and the Grande-Vallée sector of the park.

 Toponymy

 The Forêt-Ouareau regional park takes the name of the Ouareau River which crosses it.
-"Ouareau" is an original word Algonquin which means "far away" or "far away".
+"Ouareau" is an original Algonquin word which means "far away."
 The name appears on a map by surveyor William Rankins in 1789 under my mention "The river Lac Ouareau".
 The toponym was made official on September 24, 2003, at the Place Names Bank of the Commission de toponymie du Québec.

 Geography

 This regional park extends over more than 150 km² in a territory more or less resembling the rounded cap of a silo.
 This park has a length of 16.45 km and a width of 14.9 km.
 The territory of the park is located north of the village of Chertsey and south of Mont-Tremblant National Park, namely between: